 Each level of Spanish uses a different standard.
 In Spanish 1, Novice Low (NL) and Novice Mid (NM) are used; and in Spanish 2, Novice Mid (NM) and Novice High (NH) are used.
 Lastly, in Spanish 3 and 4, Novice High (NH) and Intermediate Low (IL) are used.

-Everyone is welcome to access the NC World Language Standards to learn more about the standards taught by using the following link at http://www.ncpublicschools.org/curriculum/worldlanguages/scos
+For exact details on the expectation of each level, you are welcome to access the NC World Language Standards.
+Again, to learn more about the standards taught, use the following link http://www.ncpublicschools.org/curriculum/worldlanguages/scos

 Keep in mind: